minkaotic/front-end-notes/notes/React-Notes.md

 #### Should this component have state?
 State is optional.
 Since state increases complexity and reduces predictability, a component without state is preferable.
 Even though you clearly can't do without state in an interactive app, you should avoid having too many stateful components.

-> :pushpin: **State is only available to class components** - [see this section of the docs](https://reactjs.org/docs/state-and-lifecycle.html#converting-a-function-to-a-class) for more info.
+> :pushpin: **State used to only be available to class components** - but this has changed with the introduction of [React Hooks](/notes/React-Hooks.md)!

 #### Initialising state
 Since state is an object, you create and initialise state within a component class